 I really do not with to consider DALYs in very much more detail.
-More particularly, I do not wish to become enmeshed in the standard ethical dialogue with the standard terms of the debate as outlined by (for example) the Stanford Encyclopaedia entry on 'Disability and Health Care Rationing' (2016), or what many standard bioethical textbooks have had to say on the issue of healthcare rationing.
+More particularly, I do not wish to become enmeshed in the standard ethical dialogue with the standard terms of the debate as outlined by (for example) the Stanford Encyclopaedia entry on 'Disability and Health Care Rationing' (Bickenbach, 2016), or what many standard bioethical textbooks have had to say on the issue of healthcare rationing (e.g., Parks and Wike, 2010, chapter 3).
 It seems to me there is an elaborate set up that has gone in to fixing the terms of the debate.
 For example, there are a number of assumptions that we are required to make in order to find ourselves in this mess of a problem of resource allocation.
 More particularly, we are required to believe that the resources needed to attain health are finite and there will never be enough to meet demand for them.

 I have come to wonder whether this situation is like the one in which a government decides, for example, that it is acceptable to aim to keep unemployment at around 5 per cent because that has certain effects on the balance of power when it comes to employer / employee relations.
 Particularly, when it comes to working conditions, remuneration, and generally how well or how poorly employees may be treated by their employers.
-Of course the converse of that is whether employers can actually employ anyone at all to do the work that they require of them.
-The issue then arises of what kinds of work we can get people to do if they believe that work is required of them.
+A similar story could be told for rates of homelessness, or the number of people required to go hungry.
+If people are fearful enough that they will be locked out of employment or housing then are less likely to complain about immoral jobs or about uninhabitable housing.
+If people fear that complaining about their situation will only make their situation worse then you end up with a situation in which the people are oppressed rather than free.

 In the next chapter we will turn to the issue of resources needed to attain health.
 For now, I want to end this chapter by introducing an idea that has been touted that there is an inevitable conflict between equitable or fair distribution of resources and the amount of resources that there are overall.
 For example, the idea that a fairer distribution of income in New Zealand would result in an inevitable decline or decrease in overall productivity or gross domestic product.
 The idea seems to be that the 'money makers' only do the work they do because they are able to keep the fruits of their labours.
 If this really were the case, though, then it would seem that more people could be induced to make more money by allowing them to keep more of the fruits of their labours.
-Presently, many people labour out of fear of being excluded than out of desire to contribute more towards a society that is moving in positive directions for more (and / or a greater proportion) of us.
-Many people have lived in fear of being labelled as disabled because that has meant they have been de-prioritised for health care.

 For now, let us just consider that the 2013 census in New Zealand resulted in rates of disability at 24 per cent.
 That is nearly one quarter of our population.
 We are told that while it might be a nice ideal that these people get the treatment they need, there never will be enough to meet demand.
-Let us now turn to what I see to be the major question: If there isn't enough - then where does the money go, then?
+In the next chapter I will turn to what I see to be the major question: If there isn't enough - then where does the money go, then?
+Before I do, let's recap what we have covered in this chapter.